Skip to main content

 Lori Martell

-Lori Martell is an affiliate assistant professor in the Department of Pharmacy and the senior director of medical writing for a Seattle-area immuno-oncology biotechnology company.
-Martell began her research career in neurotransmitter-mediated cell signaling at The University of Michigan Medical School, and after completing a doctorate in pharmacology she collaborated with neurosurgery colleagues to establish the Brain Tumor Research Laboratory.
-She has worked for over 20 years in the biopharmaceutical industry for both startup and global pharmaceutical companies, supporting regulatory and clinical document development for novel therapies in oncology.
+Lori Martell is an affiliate assistant professor in the UW Department of Pharmacy and has been the senior director of medical writing for several Seattle-area immuno-oncology biotechnology companies.
+She began her research career in neurotransmitter-mediated cell signaling at the University of Michigan Medical School, and after completing a doctorate in pharmacology she collaborated with neurosurgery colleagues to establish the Brain Tumor Research Laboratory.
+Martell has worked for more than 20 years in the biopharmaceutical industry for both startup biotechnology and global pharmaceutical companies, supporting regulatory and clinical document development primarily for novel therapies in oncology.

 lmarte@uw.edu